What is My Federal ID? Your Taxpayer Identification Number (TIN)

 5. Social Security and Medicare Benefits

 If you’re a U.S. citizen or permanent resident, your SSN is linked to your Social Security and Medicare benefits.
-It is important to have this number to access your benefits and ensure your contributions are tracked accurately.
+You need this number so you can make use of your benefits and so that your contributions are accurately accounted.

 How to Find Your Federal ID Number

-If you are wondering, “What is my federal ID number?” and you’re unsure where to find it, here’s what you need to know:
+If you are wondering, “What is my federal ID number?” and you don not know where to find it, this is what you must know:

 1. Your Social Security Number (SSN)

 If you’re an individual U.S. citizen or permanent resident, your SSN is your federal ID number.
-You can find your SSN on your Social Security card, tax return, or pay stubs.
 If you can’t find it, you can request a replacement card from the Social Security Administration (SSA).

 2. Your Employer Identification Number (EIN)